Natural Methods of Birth Control (cont.)

 Douching and urination

-Vaginal douching is the use of a liquid solution to wash out mucus and other types of bodily debris from a woman's vagina.
-Many women choose to make regular douching a part of their routine for maintaining vaginal hygiene, although most doctors and the American College of Obstetricians and Gynecologists (ACOG) do not recommend the practice.
+Vaginal douching is the use of a liquid solution to wash out mucous and other types of bodily debris from a woman's vagina.
+Many women choose to make regular douching a part of their routine for maintaining vaginal hygiene.
+Most doctors and the American College of Obstetricians and Gynecologists (ACOG) do not recommend the practice.

 Regardless of whether a woman does it for hygienic reasons, vaginal douching does not work as a contraception method.
 During intercourse, active sperm can reach a woman's cervix and even the upper part of her uterus within five minutes of ejaculation.
 Douching after intercourse cannot be done soon enough to have any contraceptive benefits, and the douching could even force sperm higher up into the uterus.
 In addition, if a woman douches within a 6-8 hour period after using a spermicide, she may actually reduce the effectiveness of this contraceptive method.